ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Time Zone Overlap

-My overall recommendation is for teams that are working on the same project to have a minimum of four working hours of overlap. at leaves a sufficient window for any regularly scheduled meetings and an opportunity for ad-hoc conversation and questions.
+My overall recommendation is for teams that are working on the same project to have a minimum of four working hours of overlap.
+That leaves a sufficient window for any regularly scheduled meetings and an opportunity for ad-hoc conversation and questions.

 #### Create Social Opportunities

 In general, people's default mode with video calls is to multitask during the call and then get off the call as fast as possible.
-Once a work conversation is over, everyone hangs up. at isn't how people interact in person; for example, the meeting ends and then you talk about sports in the hallway when walking back to your desks. at bit of social time before/after meetings is a valuable way for people to build relationships and trust, and it won t happen unless the leadership and culture actively support it.
+Once a work conversation is over, everyone hangs up.
+That isn't how people interact in person; for example, the meeting ends and then you talk about sports in the hallway when walking back to your desks.
+That bit of social time before/after meetings is a valuable way for people to build relationships and trust, and it won t happen unless the leadership and culture actively support it.
 A cheap and easy way to do that on a regular basis is to ask a lighthearted, round-the-room, ice- breaker style question on a regular basis, such as What s one bit of good news personally, and professionally, you can share?

 You can support remote social building with remote happy hours, or virtual team dinners and social activities.
 Post-COVID-19, there are many online social facilitators who run remote events ranging from digital casino nights to virtual escape rooms.